Yaoir/VideoPoker-Go-WebAssembly/README.md

 It's all written in Go, and I did not need to write a single line of JavaScript.
 How cool.

-This isn't a full test of WebAssembly, but I think it's a good start.

 ## Release Notes

+This has been updated to work with Go version 1.12, which introduced changes to the WebAssembly API in the package syscall/js.

-This release is for early December 2018.
+This release is for late February 2019.
 The game engine works, and you can see a simple Go/WebAssembly app in action.

 I may not have it running at all times, but to play the game, you can try this web page: